 Forest Wentworth – MEP/AMC Project Manager

-Areas of specialty: system design, 3-D CAD design, quality control, welding, fabrication, quality control
+Areas of specialty: automation, system design, 3-D CAD design, quality control, welding, fabrication,

 Fields of specialty: containment systems, petroleum, engineering, food processing